evmos/evmos/docs/validators/governance/best_practices.md

    - past work you've done eg. include your Github
    - some sort of proof of who you are eg. Keybase
 2. Problem - generally what you're solving and/or opportunity you're addressing
+   - provide relevant information about both past and present issues created by this problem
-   - past, present (and possibly a prediction of the future without this work being done)
+   - give suggestions as to the state of the future if this work is not completed
 3. Solution - generally how you're proposing to deliver the solution
    - your plan to fix the problem or deliver value
    - the beneficiaries of this plan (ie. who will your plan impact and how?)